 Nancy’s clients include families and individuals throughout New England.
 She advises clients on developing and implementing tax-efficient, wealth-transfer strategies for a variety of complex assets, including planning for family lands, the dynamics of passing on family businesses, and the sentimental connection to special collections and art.
 Nancy serves as a trustee of numerous charitable trusts and foundations, including Jane’s Trust, a leading charitable trust in New England, and Polly Thayer Starr Charitable Trust.

-Nancy Gardiner is a Managing Director and Secretary of Hemenway Trust Company.
-She is also a member of HTC’s Trust Committee.
-Nancy brings deep experience to HTC’s clientele in all aspects of trust management for individuals, families and charities.
-Nancy is also a partner at Hemenway & Barnes LLP, where she chairs the firm’s Family Office and Philanthropic Services group.
+In addition to her role at HTC, Nancy is serves as the Managing Partner of Hemenway & Barnes LLP and Director of Family Office Services.
 She works with families on governance, succession and all facets of family office creation, operation and management.
-She also advises individuals and families on all aspects of charitable giving, including the creation of charitable vehicles such as private foundations, advising families and individuals regarding areas of interest and the structuring of individual gifts.
+She also advises individuals and families on the full spectrum of charitable giving, including the creation of charitable vehicles such as private foundations, donor advised funds (DAFs), advising families and individuals regarding areas of interest and the structuring of individual gifts.